-Research confirms that students learn best when they are actively engaged, when the learning environment stimulates both mind and body.
-The Junior School Learning Zones at St Philip’s Christian College – Cessnock are designed specifically to maximise learning.
+Research confirms that students learn best when they are actively engaged and when the learning environment stimulates both mind and body.
+Our Junior School Learning Zones are designed specifically to maximise learning.
 The flexible learning spaces provide areas for specialist instruction, encourage teamwork and collaboration.
-The openness of the areas support different learning styles and allows teachers to be part of a team who work with a group of children.
+The openness of the areas supports different learning styles and allows teachers to be part of a team whilst working with groups of children.

 Each grade is allocated to an open plan ‘Learning Zone’.
 Students are placed into a Pastoral Care Class and are allocated a Pastoral Care Teacher.
 Students learn with their own Pastoral Care class for part of the day and with other teachers/students in their grade for other parts of the day.
 The Pastoral Care Teachers regularly plan, implement, assess and evaluate learning and teaching in teams.
 The Pastoral Care Teacher is the parent’s first point of contact and is responsible for the specific needs of the students in their Pastoral Care Class.